b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 One last point.
-While writing numerous programs I figured out it is some times better to represent things (internally) as numbers and only in the last step present them in a more pleasant visual form to the viewer.
+While writing numerous programs I figured out it is some times better to represent things (internally) as numbers and only in the last step present them in a more pleasant visual form to the viewer (this way may be faster computationally).
 In our case we could have used `0` as allele `A` and `1` as allele `B` like so.

 ```jl
 s = """